xIves/scientific_programming/README.md

 ssh-keygen -t ed25519 -C "your-email@example.com"
 ```
 This will generate two files with SSH-Keys on your computer (public & privat keys)
-Windows-Users look under C:\Users\your-username\.ssh
+Windows-Users look under: C:\Users\your-username\.ssh
-Mac-Users look under /Users/your-username/.ssh
+Mac-Users look under: /Users/your-username/.ssh

-On GitHub -> Account Icon top left -> Settings -> SSH and GPG keys -> New SSH key -> include the new public key here
+On GitHub -> Account Icon top left -> Settings -> SSH and GPG keys -> New SSH key -> include the generated public key here

 See: https://docs.github.com/de/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent

-You can test your SSH connection with the following command:
+In VS Code -> Terminal -> you can test your SSH connection with the following command:
 ```bash
 ssh -T git@github.com
 ```

-## Git commands
+## GitHub repository
+The course material is available on GitHub.
+To make the material available on your
+local computer and keep it updated, follow the steps below.

 **Fork/Clone a GitHub repository and keep the fork/clone up to date**
 ```bash